CompIsle/Morgan-Unit-13/DesignNotes.md

 NewVision Mobile is meant to be a phone/data company for the people with great deals/offers so that anyone can afford to partner/invest with them.
 We have a great customer service team that are always ready to assist you with any questions or issues you may have.
 With all our products we have a 30 day money back guarantee, so if you not satisfied with your purchases you can swap it or money back with no hidden fees or additional charges.

+# Alterative Solutions

+- The Webpage went through many design changes as you can see from the Wireframes, Originally i was going to have the Specs (Specifications) of the phone underneath the price, but i got rid of that not to far into planning because it was putting to much information that not too many people would care about front and center so my idea was to hid it within the "Order Page" Which never got finished with planning.

+- I had a "About Us" & a "Contact Us" page in different tabs within the NavBar in the beginning to simplify it however I quickly realized this was too complicated so I combined the tabs.
+They are currently still being developed in the "Under Construction" area of the site.

+- I was going to have a logo on either sides of the Navbar originally to brand NewVision Mobile, however i decided this was a horrible design choice and took the eyes of the viewer away from the site and onto the logo so it got abandoned and replaced with a carousel.
+(You can still see the file for the logo in the Images Folder)

 # Browser Compatibility